 Our clients are typically adult males.
 They frequently have an institutional background in such places as children’s homes, hospitals, penal institutions, and the armed services.
 A sizeable minority suffers from drug and alcohol problems but the majority are caught in a poverty trap of benefits and institutional life.

-There are more black British people than in the general population in Croydon – 28% among our clients as against 13% for the borough as a whole (the most recent census).
+There are more black British people than in the general population in Croydon.
 People with the more concealed disabilities such as deafness, poor sight and epilepsy are over-represented.
-Women represent some 10% of the total but generally remain homeless for a shorter time.
+Women traditionally represented 10% of the total but in recent years the percentage of female homeless people has increased to 14-16%.

 Over the past few years we have seen more people who have work and somewhere to live, but who cannot afford food after paying for rent and energy.
 These problems of high rents, and fuel costs and low wages are serious and worsening.

-Click here to learn about Wayne, who has benefitted from Nightwatch’s work.
+Click here to learn about formerly homeless artist Nicky, and about Wayne, who has benefitted from Nightwatch’s work.